thiagoviana/ios-swift-open-social-apps/README.md

 # App vs Web
 The approach used here will verify if the native app can be opened directly in the desired profile.
 If it can't, the Safari browser will open with a web link instead.

+The openSocialFacebook method is called when the button is pressed.
+It's sets both, appURL and webURL before call the openSocial method.

 ```
 @IBAction func openSocialFacebook(_ sender: Any) {